 Dalilah Muhammad wasn't done after becoming the first American to win Olympic gold in the women's 400m hurdles at the Rio Games.
 After a silver medal in the event at the 2017 world championships, she took down its world record from 2003 at the 2019 USATF Outdoor Championships, running 52.20 to best Yuliya Pechonkina's 52.34.
 But she still wasn't done.
 Later that year at the 2019 world championships in Doha, Qatar, Muhammad lowered her own world record by four-hundredths of a second en route to winning her first gold at worlds.
 She would add another gold in the 4x400m relay.

-Together with her on the winning 4x400m relay team in Doha was Sydney McLaughlin, a track prodigy 10 years younger than Muhammad who was just when she qualified for the Rio Games in 2016.
+Together with her on the winning 4x400m relay team in Doha was Sydney McLaughlin, a track prodigy one decade Muhammad's junior who was just 16 years old when she qualified for the Rio Games in 2016, competing later that summer about a week after turning 17.
 McLaughlin didn't fare as well Muhammad at her first Olympics, placing 16th overall in the 400m hurdles after an exit in the semifinals, but she would go on to finish the 2018 season with the best time in the world, and in Doha, go down to the line with Muhammad in a close finish to take silver.
-McLaughlin's time, 52.23, just seven-hundredths behind Muhammad's, put her No. 3 all-time.
+McLaughlin's time, 52.23, just seven-hundredths behind Muhammad's, put her No. 2 all-time.

 This American matchup is bound to be one of the closest of the Games.